 How to care for your Fittonia

-Use these instructions to care for a Fittonia Red.
-This guide will tell you how to water your Fittonia, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+Use these instructions to care for a Fittonia.
+This guide will tell you how to water a Fittonia; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Fittonia prefers bright, indirect light.
 Lower light can cause it to lose some of its vibrant color and growth will slow.
 Too much light can burn the leaves.